 The curry was decent.
 I was waiting for the spices to hit, but it didn’t really come through.
 The lamb shank was very tender and tear easily off the bone.
 It’s a tasty dish in overall but lacked punch and depth.
 On the side note, the naan was extremely crispy on the outside and soft on the inside – we loved that.

-To sum it all up, it had been an enjoyable meal at Bombay Bustle.
+…it had been an enjoyable meal at Bombay Bustle.
 I liked the concept and it has a nice dining atmosphere.
 Food was decent, some more outstanding than others, but pleasant in overall.
 The menu isn’t super expensive, but it’s certainly on the pricier end.
 We would be expecting some exquisite flavours with that price tag but there’s still room for improvement on that.

-Halal Status: Chicken, Beef, Lamb & Goat are Halal
+Chicken, Beef, Lamb & Goat are halal